A quiet 2017 governor's race in Virginia is about to heat up this week

 First Read is your briefing from Meet the Press and the NBC Political Unit on the day's most important political stories and why they matter.

 The stakes couldn’t be higher for this race, especially for Democrats.
-After losing the special congressional elections in GA-6 and MT-AL, Democrats need a big win to prove that the political winds are really at their backs (particularly since Virginia is a state that Hillary Clinton won by more than five points in 2016).
+After losing the special congressional elections in Georgia and Montana (an at-large district), Democrats need a big win to prove that the political winds are really at their backs (particularly since Virginia is a state that Hillary Clinton won by more than five points in 2016).

 On the other hand, Republicans are trying to prove that GOP candidates like Gillespie can separate themselves from Trump and his low approval rating.